kevintang513/streetview_cnn/README.md

 ## Detailed Project Description

-This is dummy text, replace me with a better description or remove the section entirely.
-Mollit eiusmod velit veniam dolore duis est do velit quis eu eiusmod ad sit ullamco velit et et labore ut duis in in sed tempor.
-Quis sit proident dolor duis in laborum aliqua qui ut culpa consequat dolore dolor elit irure in in culpa laboris in incididunt sunt minim.
+This project explores different implementations of convolutional neural networks for the task of reading street view images of building addresses.
+We used PyTorch to implement an adaptation of the LeNet architecture in addition to a basic exploratory CNN.
+The data

 ## Project Layout

-Run `tree street_cnn/ -A -L x` in the directory above the project to get the project layout where `-L` is the directory level to go down.
+Run `tree streetview_cnn/ -A -L x` in the directory above the project to get the project layout where `-L` is the directory level to go down.
 An example:
 ```
-street_cnn/
+streetview_cnn/
+├── README.md
+├── Project.ipynb
+├── Pipfile
+├── Pipfile.lock
 ├── data
-├── street_cnn.py
-├── notebooks
-├── Pipfile
+│   ├── test_32x32.mat
+│   └── train_32x32.mat
-├── plots
+├── models
-├── README.md
+│   ├── LeNet_cnn.pth
+│   └── basic_cnn.pth
 └── results
+    ├── Confusion_BasicCNN.png
+    ├── Confusion_LeNet.png
+    ├── Error_Examples_BasicCNN.png
+    └── Error_Examples_LeNet.png
 ```

 Add notes for files and directories to keep track of what they contain:
- - `street_cnn.py`: Basic project hello world.
+ - `Project.ipynb`: Basic project hello world.
  - `data`: Directory where the data is stored.
- - etc.
+ - `models`: Directory for saved models.
+ - `results`: Directory for resulting plots and analysis of model performance.

 ## Contact Details
 * Kevin Tang (kevin.tang513@gmail.com)